alpacahq/user-docs/content/margin-and-shorting/_index.md

 # Margin & Short Selling

-We've begun providing qualified U.S. residents with early access to the Alpaca Power Account, a new account plan with our latest features including margin trading, short selling, support for business entities, and more.
-We’ll be onboarding users over the coming weeks and months, so [reserve your spot today by completing this form](https://goo.gl/forms/D9k1MMNtY9awXcum1), or [solve our puzzle](https://alpaca.markets/#power) and gain priority access!

-**The information contained in this section only applies to Power Accounts.**

-**Currently all Alpaca Power Accounts are Reg T margin accounts which must be funded and maintained with at least $2,000 equity.**
+**The information contained in this section only applies to Alpaca accounts cleared by ETC. In order to trade on margin or sell short, you must have $2,000 or more account equity.
+Accounts with less than $2,000 will not have access to these features and will be restricted to 1x buying power.**

 ## How Margin Works